Ultimaker/Meta/code_conventions.md

 Const vs Non-const (C/C++) *** New ***
 ----
 The best practice is to use const when and wherever possible.
+This is for both arguments declared in functions as well as the return values of the functions and the functions themselves (when they don't change the internal state of the object).
 In the long run this will make the code, libraries and runtime more stable and robust.
 In the short run this might cause some friction with (older) code that does not use this concept (yet).